PrzybylaHubert/System_management_python/documentation.md

 ### Options
 1. Display information about the usage of RAM.
-1. Display information about the usage of virtual memory.
+2. Display information about the usage of virtual memory.

 ### Additional Information
-None.
+File: `memory_analysis.py`

 ### Expected Output
 - Information about the usage of RAM or virtual memory.